WaPo: Art meets science in analysis of ancient dancing horse

 "It was restored at least twice in its lifetime," she said.
 "Finding anything new about an artwork is really interesting."

-Featured image at top: UC assistant professor of chemistry Pietro Strobbia used scientific equipment to examine the provenance and authenticity of an ancient masterpiece at the Cincinnati Art Museum.
+Featured image at top: UC assistant professor of chemistry Pietro Strobbia examines a painting in the conservator lab at the Taft Museum of Art.
+UC experts used scientific equipment to examine the provenance and authenticity of an ancient masterpiece at the Cincinnati Art Museum.
 Photo/Andrew Higley/UC Marketing + Brand

 More UC chemistry in the news